 During the closing ceremony of the 2017 International Federation for Theatre Research (IFTR) Annual Conference in São Paulo, Brazil, it was announced that the 2018 conference and world congress would happen in Belgrade, Serbia through the Faculty of Dramatic Arts, University of Arts Belgrade.
 I remember the awkwardness I felt about the announcement because the only thing I knew about Serbia was it being a former territory of Yugoslavia.

 As I continued reading about Serbia, one information got my attention: it is home to Gamzigrad-Romuliana or the Palace of Galerius, an Ancient Roman complex of palaces and temples and the burial site of Emperor Galerius and his mother Romuliana (Romula in other texts).
-Sooner, this infatuation was turned into an almost obsession, sort of saying, I would do everything to see this palace complex.
+Sooner, this infatuation was turned into an almost obsession.
+Sort of saying, I would do everything to secure a Serbian Visa in order for me to see this palace complex (and of course to attend the 2018 IFTR Conference – wink, wink!).

-My fascination was twofold.
-First, Gamzigrad-Romuliana is a UNESCO World Heritage Site.
-Inscribed in 2007 for its “unique or at least exceptional testimony to a cultural tradition or to a civilization which is living or which has disappeared” (UNESCO Criteria III) and for being “an outstanding example of a type of building, architectural or technological ensemble or landscape which illustrates (a) significant stage(s) in human history” (UNESCO Criteria IV).
+My fascination with Gamzigrad-Romuliana was twofold.
+First, it is a UNESCO World Heritage Site.
+Inscribed in 2007 for its “unique or at least exceptional testimony to a cultural tradition or to a civilization which is living or which has disappeared” (UNESCO Criteria III) and for being “an outstanding example of a type of building, architectural or technological ensemble or landscape which illustrates (a) significant stage(s) in human history” (UNESCO Criteria IV), the complex stood the test of time near the Romanian-Serbian border.

 Second, my interest in Medieval Theatre and Performance paved the way for me to understand more about Galerius’ life.
 Galerius was one of the Roman Emperors who used Christians as part of the spectacles of the ludi (Roman festivals).
-Incidentally, during his reign as Caesar, he came out with an “edict of toleration” (311 CE), which despite his strong prejudice against the Christian religion, ended Christian persecution.
+Incidentally, during his reign as Caesar, he came out with an “edict of toleration” (311 CE), which despite his strong prejudice against the Christian religion, “ended” the Great Christian Persecution (well, sort of).

 The site is a 3-hour drive from Belgrade.
 At first, we navigated the expressway and after two hours, we exited towards the city of Zaječar.
 From the exit toll, another hour-long drive along a vast plain of sunflowers and wild shrubs.
-When we reached Felix Romuliana, I thought it just popped out of nowhere!
+When we reached Felix Romuliana, it was like a whimsical moment for me because it was as if the complex just popped out in the middle of nowhere!

-From what I learned from my guide and Maria, the person-in-charge who welcomed us at the site, the palace was believed to have been built as Galerius’ palace of retirement.
+From what I learned from Goran and Maria, the person-in-charge who welcomed us at the site, the palace was believed to have been built as Galerius’ palace of retirement.
 At the same time, it was intended for the deification of her mother Romuliana (something which will be discussed later).

-Prior to the excavation of Felix Romuliana, many archaeologists believed that Galerius built a massive complex but nobody ever found the actual site until the 1984.
+Prior to the excavation of Felix Romuliana, many archaeologists believed that Galerius built a massive complex somewhere in the Eastern territories of the Roman Empire but nobody ever found the actual site until the 1984.

 As I walked through time, I imagined how people inside the complex lived their lives.
 I was even intrigued by the mosaic of Dionysus, which was also discovered in the 1980’s (no – I did not see the mosaic itself – Maria just mentioned it.
 Today, this mosaic is in the museum at Zaječar).
 My wild imagination was convinced Galerius was a devotee of the playful god (but I wondered why it was not Bacchae because Dionysus was an Ancient Greek god).